June 2024

 Fire At Five June 2024 Read Post »

-Intern Events, Social Events
+Intern Events Social Events

 Research Park Hackathon 2024

 Research Park Hackathon 2024 The 2024 Research Park Hackathon took place on Wednesday, June 26, and was Bring Your Own Data-themed.
 Teams had fifteen hours to create a project that seamlessly integrated data in an innovative way.
 Finalists presented their projects to a panel of judges on Thursday, June 27, and winners were announced at Fire At Five later that evening.
 Congratulations to Capital One‘s “Class Connect” for winning first place!
-To learn about the Research Park Hackathon, visit this website page.
+To learn about the Research Park Hackathon, visit its website page.

 Research Park Hackathon 2024 Read Post »

-Capital One, COUNTRY Financial Capture Top Prizes in Research Park Summer Hackathon
+Capital One, COUNTRY Financial Capture Top Prizes in Research Park Hackathon

 Twelve teams of 69 total student interns competed in the second annual Research Park Hackathon on Wednesday, June 26, 2024.
 This 15-hour hackathon encouraged students to form cross-functional teams, build solutions, and showcase their projects.
 Winners for six awards were announced at the “Fire At Five” Happy Hour on Thursday, June 27, 2024.
-Congratulations to the winners of this year’s Hackathon: The winning project, “Class Connect,” is a browser extension that enhances learning by providing questions and answers for students watching lecture videos.
+Congratulations to the winners of this year’s Hackathon: 1st Place: Capital One, “Class Connect” 2nd Place: EnterpriseWorks/AbbVie/John Deere, “Wandertunes” 3rd Place: Kohler, “Refugee Haven Search” Notable Innovation: EnterpriseWorks/AbbVie/John Deere, “Wandertunes” Seamless Integration: Capital One, “Class Connect” Skillful Execution: COUNTRY Financial, “GeoGroove” The winning project, “Class Connect,” is a browser extension that enhances learning by providing questions and answers for students watching lecture videos.
 “We wanted to create a project that was both applicable and useful to us as college students,” said team member Ishaan Bhandari during Capital One’s presentation on Thursday.
 Watch Capital One demonstrate “Class Connect” below.
 This year’s Hackathon prompt was “Bring Your Own Data,” requiring participants to leverage data from the source of their choice to create data-centric projects, including websites, applications, and extensions.
 “This prompt is accessible to students from all majors and academic backgrounds,” said Hackathon organizer James Kabbes.
 “I am always impressed with what the students build in such a short amount of time!”
 Twelve companies participated in the Hackathon: AbbVie, AGCO Corporation, Ameren, Brunswick, Capital One, COUNTRY Financial, FrostDefense Envirotech, John Deere Technology Innovation Center, Kohler, Rivian, SeriesFarm, and State Farm.
 Individuals from these companies formed twelve teams, six of which were named finalists and presented to a panel of judges on Thursday, June 27.
 Finalists included Kohler‘s “Refugee Haven Search,” COUNTRY Financial‘s “GeoGroove,” AGCO+Ameren‘s “OccuPi,” Capital One‘s “Class Connect,” Rivian‘s “EV Charger Location Optimization,” and UIRP/EW‘s “Wandertunes.”
 Thank you to everyone who helped to organize and those who participated in this event, including judges Matt Ahrens (NVIDIA), Bryan Goode (Research Park), Dustin Mayfield-Jones (Research Park), and Jarai Carter (John Deere).
 A special thanks to John Deere software engineer James Kabbes for creating the event structure and developing the prompt.
 View photos from the event on this media gallery, or learn more about past and future Research Park Hackathons on this website page.

-Capital One, COUNTRY Financial Capture Top Prizes in Research Park Summer Hackathon Read Post »
+Capital One, COUNTRY Financial Capture Top Prizes in Research Park Hackathon Read Post »

 Cache Energy Secures $8.5 Million in Seed Funding

-EnterpriseWorks startup Cache Energy (Cache) has successfully secured a new investment, boosting its early funding to an impressive $8.5 million.
+EnterpriseWorks startup Cache Energy has successfully secured a new investment, boosting its early funding to an impressive $8.5 million.
 Cache specializes in developing long-duration energy storage (LDES) technology utilizing low-cost materials capable of withstanding high temperatures.
 The recent investment was led by Voyager Ventures, a venture capital firm that “invests in early-stage climate technology companies, creating the foundation of a decarbonized global economy and livable future for all.”
 The funding supports the development and scaling of Cache’s thermal storage system.
 “The energy capacity cost is an order of magnitude cheaper than what we have seen anywhere in the market.
 The next alternative is at least 8-10 X more expensive,” said Arpit Dwivedi, founder and CEO of Cache Energy.Voyage Ventures believes Cache will revolutionize industries like manufacturing and chemicals, which rely on large amounts of heat energy and need affordable storage options.
 “With strong customer traction already from major utilities and industrial players, we are thrilled to support Arpit Dwivedi and his talented team as they scale this transformative technology to dramatically reduce emissions while saving customers money in these critical sectors,” said Leonardo Banchik of Voyager.
 Over the past year, Cache has also worked with Halliburton to speed up its scaling and operations.
 Cache has earned acknowledgment from the Department of Energy and won two awards: the DOE Energy Innovation Prize and a pitch competition at the White House.

 Cache Energy Secures $8.5 Million in Seed Funding Read Post »